-C. C. T. C.

 Alternative Projected Household Growth Projected Employment Growth

-DSEIS No-Action Alternative 2,782 10,859
+DSEIS No-Action 2,782 10,859

+Alternative 3 660 11 021

 June Alternative A: Current Trends 3,669 11,821

-June Alternative B: Transit Connected 8,003 20,151
+June Alternative B: 8,003 20,151

+Transit Connected

 Growth

 DSEIS Alternative 2 8,509 28,688

 DSEIS Alternative 3 10,909 34,988

 June Alternative A (Current Trends) was based on the DSEIS No-Action Alternative, but reflects an upward adjustment of growth targets more in line with current growth trends in Kirkland (e.g. pipeline projects under construction or in permit review) that have already outpaced the growth assumptions made for the area in the 2015 Comprehensive Plan.
-In general, June Alternative B (Transit Connected Growth) represents a reduced-growth version of DSEIS Alternative 2, to respond to community feedback requesting a more balanced approach to growth while still leveraging the significant Bus Rapid Transit investment and promoting the City's sustainability goals.
-Table B, below, describes some of the key adjustments made to DSEIS Alternative 2 to arrive at recommended June Alternative B. The memo in Attachment 2 provides additional details for each recommended Alternative for study.
+In general, June Alternative B (Transit Connected Growth) represents a reduced-growth version of DSEIS Alternative 3, to respond to community feedback requesting a more balanced approach to growth while still leveraging the significant Bus Rapid Transit investment and promoting the City's sustainability goals.
+The memo in Attachment 2 provides additional details for each recommended Alternative for study.